- WHO WE ARE

 A: Keeping doing what you’re doing.
 Residential green carts will continue to be collected for composting and will not go to the landfill.
 Thank you for recycling!

-Q: When does the new law go into effect?
+Q: When did the law go into effect?

 A: The law is now in effect.
-Begining January 1, 2010, potential fines can now be assessed to those who fail to separate their plant debris.
+Since January 1, 2010, potential fines can be assessed to those who fail to separate their plant debris.